Spidoug/SD-Plotter-software-and-hardware-/README.md

 The available firmware is for recording on an Arduino Uno.

-When starting the software, the Login and Password will be required, in the manual there is this information.
-Enter each information in the corresponding field and press enter, at the end, click on “OK”. 👋

 Software and operating platform developed for acquisition, control, and management of data obtained by sensors connected by arduino: https://archive.org/details/SDPLOTTER

 Link to description of project development monograph.
 (PT-BR): https://doi.org/10.29327/41136802